yangmingzhuo/Poker-Card-Game/README.md

 download folder poker for code and source file

-download folder poker_release for released version
+download  the whole folder poker_release for released version